recursivecodes/ivs-esp-whip-demo/README.md

 ### GPIO Control

-- **Button Press**: Press the GPIO button on the ESP32-P4 board to start/stop WHIP streaming
+- **Button Press**: Press the BOOT button on the ESP32-P4 board to start/stop WHIP streaming

 ### CLI Commands